kenyfrank/ChatBot/README.md

 **Evaluation Metrics**

-The chatbot's performance is evaluated using BLEU score and accuracy.
-BLEU score measures the similarity between generated and reference responses, while accuracy checks for correct responses against the reference.
+The chatbot's performance is evaluated using Perplexity BLEU score.
+BLEU score measures the similarity between generated and reference responses, while perplexity score, is a metric to measure how well a probability model predicts a sample.

 **Results**